Best Pantomime Scripts for Large Casts

 Goldilocks and the Three Bears: 13 principals, and a circus that gets better with more in it

-Goldilocks and the Three Bears has 13 principal roles (up to 14 or 15 depending on how you cast Psychic Cheryl and Fairy Featherwings), and its setting does all the work for large casts: it's a circus.
-The more performers you have dressed as acrobats, clowns, trapeze artists, and circus acts in the ensemble, the more spectacular the big top feels.
-This is a show where a large ensemble isn't compensating for anything; it's the point of the setting.
-A cast of 40 with 30 people in the circus ensemble is precisely what the script is imagining.
+Goldilocks and the Three Bears has 13 principal characters and three supporting roles, and its setting does the work for you: it is a circus.
+The more performers you have as acrobats, clowns and trapeze artists, the more the big top earns its name.
+This is a show where a large ensemble is not compensating for anything.
+A company of 40 with 30 in the circus ensemble is exactly what the script has in mind.

-Dame Bernie Barnum owns and runs the circus, which means the comedy is built into the premise from the start rather than bolted on.
-Madam Meanie, the rival circus owner, is a villain with a clear commercial motive.
-The three bears, Daddy Bear, Mummy Bear, and Baby Bear, are individually characterised and bring a completely different energy from the circus world to the story.
+Dame Bernie Barnum owns and runs the circus, so the comedy is built into the premise rather than bolted on.
+Madam Meanie, the rival owner, is a villain with a clear commercial motive.
+Daddy Bear, Mummy Bear and Baby Bear are individually characterised and bring a completely different energy in from the circus world.
+Charlie and Cooper, the identical twin clowns, need a specific staging solution: identical costumes, different coloured wigs.
+That is a design decision rather than a casting problem, but plan it early.
+Psychic Cheryl and the other two supporting roles flex easily into or out of the ensemble depending on your numbers.

-Rapunzel: 15 principals, and more haircuts that you can shake a stick at
+Rapunzel: 15 principals, and more haircuts than you can shake a comb at

-Rapunzel has 15 principal roles, a salon scene that structurally needs ensemble to make sense, and two sets of royal parents: King Reginald and Queen Marjory of Tangle-land, and King Otto and Queen Agnes of Quiffendale.
-Four named royals give you four substantial parts that carry real story weight without driving the central plot.
+Rapunzel has 15 principal characters, four supporting roles, a salon scene that needs an ensemble to make sense, and two sets of royal parents: King Reginald and Queen Marjory of Tangle-land, King Otto and Queen Agnes of Quiffendale.
+Four named royals is four substantial parts carrying real story weight without driving the central plot.

-Dame Betty Beehive is a flamboyant hairdresser with no discernible skill, which generates most of the comedy in the salon scenes.
+Dame Betty Beehive is a flamboyant hairdresser with no discernible skill, which generates most of the salon comedy.
 Her son Silly Billy carries the comic strand alongside her.
-Gothel, the villain obsessed with eternal youth, comes with two hapless henchmen, Drip and Dribble, giving the villain faction a double act.
-Sidney is Gothel's reluctant son, caught between good and evil, which adds a useful moral dimension to the threat rather than just comic menace.
+Gothel, obsessed with eternal youth, arrives with Drip and Dribble, so the villain faction gets its own double act.
+Sidney, Gothel's reluctant son, adds a moral dimension to the threat rather than more comic menace.
+Rascal the rabbit, Rapunzel's oversized talking pet, is played by a person in a rabbit costume and is a good role for a younger performer.
+The ensemble covers townsfolk, salon customers, guards and ghosts, so four costume contexts across the evening if you want your ensemble to feel like they are playing several things rather than one crowd.

 The Little Mermaid: 15 principals, and two very different worlds to fill

-The Little Mermaid has 15 principal roles and two completely distinct performing worlds: an underwater kingdom and a surface world of ships, palaces, and shorelines.
-That structural split means your ensemble has two fundamentally different costume identities to inhabit across the show.
-Mermaids, sea creatures, and jellyfish populate the undersea scenes; sailors, citizens, and palace guards populate the surface.
-The same performers in different costumes, inhabiting different worlds.
+The Little Mermaid sits in the medium cast band at 12 principal characters, and it is here because of what happens when you scale it.
+There are two completely distinct performing worlds: an underwater kingdom, and a surface world of ships, palaces and shorelines.
+That split gives your ensemble two costume identities across one show.
+Mermaids, sea creatures and jellyfish below; sailors, citizens and palace guards above, played by the same people in different costumes.

-The four sisters, Persil, Lenor, Daz and Own Brand, are four named roles with their own stage time, well suited to performers who want more than ensemble without carrying a principal storyline.
-Slip and Slap, the villain Octavia's hapless henchmen, are a physical comedy double act that rewards casting as a contrasting physical pair.
-Don’t forget Lobster Theodore, Queen Marina's right-hand lobster, who is possibly the most pompous crustacean this side of the Atlantic Ocean.
-With 15 principal roles and the ensemble spanning two distinct worlds, this is one of the most naturally spectacular large-cast scripts in the catalogue.
+The five supporting roles include Ariel's four sisters, Persil, Daz, Lenor and Own-Brand, four named roles with their own stage time and a good fit for performers who want more than ensemble without carrying a storyline.
+Slip and Slap, the sea-witch Octavia's hapless henchmen, are a physical comedy double act that rewards casting as a contrasting pair.
+And there is Lobster Theodore, Queen Marina's right-hand crustacean, possibly the most pompous shellfish this side of the Atlantic.
+On paper this is a medium cast script.
+On stage, with both worlds properly populated, it is one of the most naturally spectacular shows we publish.

 The ensemble question the scripts can't answer for you

-All of these panto scripts work with a large total company.
-What they don't tell you is where to draw the line between principal roles and everything else, because that's a decision that depends on your group.
+All of these work with a large company.
+What none of them can tell you is where the line falls between principal characters and everyone else, because that depends entirely on your group.

 Some directors with a company of 35 have 15 committed leads and 20 happy ensemble performers.
-Others have 35 people who all want named roles.
-These are genuinely different problems.
-The principal counts above are the number of distinct speaking characters written into the script; they're not a ceiling on how many people feel involved or valued in the production.
+Others have 35 people who all want a named role.
+Those are different problems with different answers.
+The principal counts above are the number of distinct speaking characters written into each script.
+They are not a ceiling on how many people can feel involved.

-If your situation is more "lots of people who want substantive parts" than "lots of people who want a show to feel full," it's worth looking at our Scripts for Medium Casts too, which sit at 10–13 principals and tend to give more of the cast more to do at the named-character level.
-And if your company is particularly compact, our Small Cast Scripts cover nine principal roles or fewer.
+If your situation is closer to "lots of people who want substantive parts" than "lots of people who want the stage to look full", our Scripts for Medium Casts sit at 10 to 13 principals and tend to give more of the cast more to do at named-character level.
+If your company is compact, our Small Cast Scripts run to nine principals or fewer.
+Everything we publish is on the All Scripts page, and our home page is the quickest route into the rest of the site.